lufeihaidao/documents/master_time/price.md

 ## General System

 We proposed a kind of architecture which is shown in figure \ref{general_system}  to serve as an intelligent traffic system.
 This system is divided into three parts: the client side, internet and the server side.
-In the client side, the car-mounted terminal would send location infomation to the server every once in a while and the smart phone (which may be replaced by car-mounted terminal) would send a request for guidance infomation and receive it on the other hand.
+In the client side, the vehicle-mounted terminal would send location infomation to the server every once in a while and the smart phone (which may be replaced by vehicle-mounted terminal) would send a request for guidance infomation and receive it on the other hand.
 In the server side, our server is designed to implement the following functions: real-time traffic analysis, valuation module, route planning algorithms and guidance infomation digitalizing.

 ![General System\label{general_system}](general_system.png)

-As to the car-mounted terminal, we decide to collect the probe vihicles' position with the help of BD-2, inertial navigation module and supplementary module.
+As to the vehicle-mounted terminal, we decide to collect the probe vihicles' position with the help of BD-2, inertial navigation module and supplementary module.
 BeiDou is Chinese satellite navigation system and was updated to BeiDou-2 (BD2) in 2007.
 BD-2 system is able to provide basic positioning service in China and the surrounding area now and is designed to gradually cover the earth.
 It has bee tested that BD-2 performed better than GPS most of time in Chinese mainland in the eyes of visibility, stability and some other aspects[@Chen2010].

-The car-mounted terminal is designed to communicate with the server through LTE/4G which will become the most popular communication method in the future due to its better quality, speed and stability.
+The vehicle-mounted terminal is designed to communicate with the server through LTE/4G which will become the most popular communication method in the future due to its better quality, speed and stability.

 ![Car-mounted Terminal](car_mounted_terminal.png)